wyuaq/FPN-OAMP-THz-Channel-Estimation/README.md

 We provide three demos to test the performance in ./demos/.
 Demo1 evaluates the NMSE performance as a function of SNR.
 Demo2 evaluates the NMSE performance as a function of the number of iterations (convergence in terms of the objective function).
 Demo3 evaluates the residual norm as a function of the number of iterations (linear convergence rate to the unique fixed point).
 The relevant figures are available at ./figures/.

-**Note:** the results reproduced by this repository is slightly better than those reported in our paper, due to the additional use of layer normalization.
+**Note:** the results reproduced by this repository are slightly better than those reported in our paper, due to the additional use of layer normalization.

 ## Citation